diging/giles-eco-docker/README.md

 * `8082`: your Cepheus instance
 * `8083`: your Cassiopeia instance

+## Configuration
-Once up and running, go to Giles and login as admin (bottom of the page) with admin/admin.
-Under "System" go to "Social SigIn" and provide client ids and secret for the sign in provider you want to use.
+1. Once up and running, go to Giles and login as admin (bottom of the page) with admin/admin.
+1. Under "System" go to "Social SigIn" and provide client ids and secret for the sign in provider you want to use.

-Next, under "System" go to "Authentication".
+1. Under "System" go to "Authentication".
 Generate new signing secrets.

-Go to "Apps".
+1. Go to "Apps".
 Create 3 new tokens for Nepomuk, Cepheus and Cassiopeia by clicking on "Register Apps".
-For each application, login as admin/admin (see list above for port numbers), go to "System Config", and copy/paste the token that Giles generated.
+  * For each application, login as admin/admin (see list above for port numbers).
+  * Go to "System Config", and copy/paste the token that Giles generated.

 ## User Accounts